-- 63. The development application for each stage shall be accompanied by a detailed geotechnical investigation which identifies ground constraints and identifies engineering design and management strategies for building works and earthworks. - 64.
-The development application for each stage shall be accompanied by property details, drawings, geotechnical reports and commentary on how the risk of mine subsidence and damage to improvements will be managed.
+63. The development application for each stage shall be accompanied by a detailed geotechnical investigation, except for the demolition associated with Stage 3 and 4, which identifies ground constraints and identifies engineering design and management strategies for building works and earthworks.

+64. The development application for each stage, except for the demolition associated with Stage 3 and 4, shall be accompanied by property details, drawings, geotechnical reports and commentary on how the risk of mine subsidence and damage to improvements will be managed.
 The Geotechnical Report shall include a grouting strategy of any mine workings, which will require the approval of the Subsidence Advisory NSW.
 The Geotechnical investigation must include reporting on at least one (1) borehole to below the floor of the coal seam.
 The investigation is to include confirmation of the depth of the coal seam, heights of workings, floor conditions and thickness of competent rock as well as providing details of the pillar dimensions used in any analysis.
-The report must be to the satisfaction of the Subsidence Advisory NSW and include the measured deviation from vertical and ISG coordinates of any boreholes.
+The report must be to the satisfaction of the Subsidence Advisory NSW and include the measured deviation from vertical and ISG coordinates of any boreholes